-GSTR-1 is the statement of outward supplies of goods or/and services supplied by a registered taxpayer during the return period.
-A taxpayer registered under the normal scheme must file GST Return on the GST Portal.
-The taxpayer should file GSTR-1 on a monthly or quarterly basis depending upon the turnover of his business.
+Form GSTR 1 is the monthly/quarterly statement of outward supplies of goods or/and services supplied by a registered taxpayer.
+The taxpayer have to file the Form on a monthly or quarterly basis depending upon the turnover of his business on GST Portal.

 - GSTIN i.e. GST Identification Number of the taxpayer